PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

   Select the **Advanced** tab and edit the JSON representation of the base job template.

-  For example, to set the namespace to `myorg`:

-  Remove the namespace section under variables:
+  For example, to set the namespace to `myorg` remove the namespace section under variables:

     ```json
       "namespace": {